 Frequently Asked Questions

-What are the best times to visit Ho Chi Minh City?
+What is the best time to visit Ho Chi Minh City?

-The best time to visit Ho Chi Minh City is during the dry season, from December to April, when the weather is cooler and drier.
+The best time to visit Ho Chi Minh City is from December to April, when the weather is dry and cool.
+Avoid visiting during the rainy season, which typically runs from May to November.

 Ho Chi Minh City is generally a safe city for tourists, with low crime rates compared to other major cities.
-However, as with any travel, it's always wise to take standard precautions to ensure your safety.
+However, as with any city, it's always a good idea to take necessary precautions to protect yourself and your belongings.

-Can I use credit cards in Ho Chi Minh City?
+How do I get around Ho Chi Minh City?

 Last reviewed: June 2026.
 Travel information should be confirmed with official authorities before booking.